 - “I have vision loss that keeps me from reading standard-sized print and can’t comment on this.”

-Other tips for dealing with campus security as a blindness cane user
+Other tips for dealing with campus police and security escorts as a blindness cane user

 - Practice locating the blue light towers during orientation and mobility lessons